Marsha Kinder

-Marsha Kinder (born 1940) is an American film scholar and Professor of Critical Studies at the University of Southern California.
+Marsha Kinder (February 20, 1940 – November 26, 2025) was an American film scholar and Professor of Critical Studies at the University of Southern California.

 Background

 Kinder began her career as a scholar of eighteenth-century English Literature before moving to the study of transmedia relations among various narrative art forms.
-From 1965 through 1980 she taught at Occidental College in the Dept. of English and Comparative Literature.
+From 1965 through 1980, she taught at Occidental College in the Dept. of English and Comparative Literature.
 With her colleague, William Moritz, Kinder introduced film studies into their curriculum.
-In 1980 she joined USC as a Professor of Critical Studies in the School of Cinematic Arts where she taught until 2012; Kinder's specialties included Spanish cinema, narrative theory, children's media culture, database documentaries, and digital culture.
+In 1980, she joined USC as a Professor of Critical Studies in the School of Cinematic Arts where she taught until 2012; Kinder's specialties included Spanish cinema, narrative theory, children's media culture, database documentaries, and digital culture.

+Kinder died on November 26, 2025, at the age of 85.

 Published works

-Kinder has published more than one hundred essays and ten books (including monographs and anthologies).
+Kinder published more than one hundred essays and ten books (including monographs and anthologies).
 Her first essay, titled, "Antonioni in Transit," on the 1966 film Blow-up and its relationship to Michelangelo Antonioni's earlier films made in Italy, was published in the British film journal Sight & Sound in 1967.

-Kinder first two books, Close Up: A Critical Perspective on Film (1972) and Self and Cinema: A Transformalist Perspective (1980), were written in collaboration with Beverle Houston.
-She is best known for her works on Spanish cinema and culture, which include Blood Cinema: The Reconstruction of National Identity in Spain (1993), with a companion CD (the first interactive scholarly work in English language film studies), Refiguring Spain: Cinema, Media, Representation (1997), and Luis Buñuel's The Discreet Charm of the Bourgeoisie (1998).
+Kinder's first two books, Close Up: A Critical Perspective on Film (1972) and Self and Cinema: A Transformalist Perspective (1980), were written in collaboration with Beverle Houston.
+She was best known for her works on Spanish cinema and culture, which include Blood Cinema: The Reconstruction of National Identity in Spain (1993), with a companion CD (the first interactive scholarly work in English language film studies), Refiguring Spain: Cinema, Media, Representation (1997), and Luis Buñuel's The Discreet Charm of the Bourgeoisie (1998).

 Kinder's works on children's media culture include Playing with Power in Movies, Television and Video Games: From Muppet Babies to Teenage Mutant Ninja Turtles (1991), and Kids' Media Culture (1999).
 Kinder was founding editor of the journal Dreamworks (1980–87), a winner of a Pushcart Prize, and a contributor to The Spectator (1982–present).
-Since 1977, she has served on the editorial board of Film Quarterly.
-In 1995 Kinder received the USC Associates Award for Creativity in Scholarship, and in 2001 was named a University Professor for her innovative interdisciplinary research.
+Beginning in 1977, she served on the editorial board of Film Quarterly.
+In 1995, Kinder received the USC Associates Award for Creativity in Scholarship, and in 2001 was named a University Professor for her innovative interdisciplinary research.